 The ages and classes are provided as a guide.
 We believe that children should work in a stage (and not age) appropriate year group.
 This means that some children will work in a year group beyond that of their chronological age because they have not only the necessary academic skills to do so, but also because they possess the emotional maturity.
 Parents are always involved in the decision making process if it is deemed appropriate for children to move into the class above.

 What Happens in the Upper School?

 The Upper School builds on the excellent foundations laid down in the Lower School.
-By the time a child starts in year 3, we expect him/her to read with fluency and expression, to have a good understanding/application of the four rules of number and place value, but more importantly, to have a love of learning, the understand right from wrong and the desire to excel.
+By the time a child starts in year 3, we expect him/her to read with fluency and expression, to have a good understanding/application of the four rules of number and place value, but more importantly, to have a love of learning, to understand right from wrong and to have the intrinsic desire to excel.

 Teachers still teach in a cross-curricular fashion, but there is a gradual change towards subject specific teaching.
 The Upper School teachers all teach other year groups once a week when the children take part in the 'carousel' of activities - Current Affairs, French, Religious Studies and Philosophy.
 In this way, children become accustomed to moving classes and being taught by other members of staff.
 Additionally, years 4, 5 and 6 receive art lessons from Mrs Cook who specialises in fine arts.